garfix/richard-readthedocs/docs/source/modules/core-module.md

 ## ('none', [body-atoms])

 Executes `body-atoms`.
 If this gives any results, it returns an empty list.
 If there are no results, it returns a list with a single value: True

+## ('scoped', [body-atoms])

+Executes `body-atoms` in a separate scope.
+All bindings that are produced in this function are discarded when the function completes.
+The function returns an empty set if `body-atoms` produces no results; it returns a set with the single tuple containing `None` if `body-atoms` does produce results.

+It is used internally by the query optimizer, and can be used by the programmer to produce independent parts of the query.

+## ('store', [body-atoms])

+Binds `body-atoms` to the active variable values, and passes the atoms, one by one, to the solver, to be stored by an acceptepting module.
+This is a module that has a `write_function` for the predicate.